Joint Optimization of Routing and Purification to Meet Fidelity Targets in Quantum Networks: Performance evaluations

 The estimated time to establish entanglement between two end nodes is calculated based on the number of nodes $n_v$ and the average hop distance $\overline{d}$:

 where $t_r$ represents the estimated runtime to establish an entanglement between the end nodes, and $t_c$ is the estimated runtime for building entanglement per kilometre, which should be longer than the time required for classical information transmission and is assumed to be $10 \mu s$.
+The entanglement generation time $t_g$ is assumed to be $50~\mu s$, based on a quantum source repetition rate of $R = 10$ MHz \cite{sangouard2011quantum}.

-In addition, $\gamma$ is a parameter used to fine-tune the effect of entanglement establishment and rounds of purification in the Eq. (\ref{eqn:cost_function}).
-In this simulation settings, $\gamma$ is set to $0.3$, which is the optimal value obtained through experimentation of the network configuration including $t_c$, $t_p$ and the topology.
-However, in a realistic scenario, tuning should be based on the exact entanglement establishment time along the node chain and the purification time for different rounds within the hops.
+Since the hop distance considered is short, and the durations $t_p$, $t_c$, and $t_g$ are relatively short in comparison with the coherence times reported for entangled memories \cite{bar2013solid,pompili2022experimental}, all successfully generated entanglement pairs are assumed to remain coherent within the considered time slot intervals $I_t$.

-To determine whether the final fidelity of an entanglement request is successful or not, the target fidelity threshold $F_\theta$ is set to $0.83$.
-This is based on the theoretical threshold for Quantum Key Distribution (QKD) using the Clauser–Horne–Shimony–Holt (CHSH) Bell inequality, which is $2(\sqrt{2} - 1) \approx 0.8284$ \cite{sajeed2020bright}.
-If the final fidelity exceeds this threshold, the established entanglement is considered as a successful entanglement request.
-In addition, the effect of this threshold is that when the threshold is set too high, the less influence of adaptive purification and scheduling will have, as the only course of action is to perform the maximum number of purification rounds all the time.
-In this case, the primary focus would be to enhance the initial fidelity, which involves applying more rounds of purification or regenerate high fidelity Bell pairs.
-As a result, scheduling and purification have a greater impact at relative lower fidelity thresholds.
+In addition, $\gamma$ in the Eq. (\ref{eqn:cost_function}) is set to $0.3$, which is the optimal value observed through experimentation of the network configuration including $t_c$, $t_p$ and the topology.